georgesoteriou/mini_compiler/README.md

   ```

 - Extended WACC language to support side-effecting expressions (`++, --, +=, -=, *=, /=, %=, &=, |=`), by compiling them as assignment statements.
 - Extended WACC language to allow a semicolon at the end of the penultimate statement.
 This improves readability and uniformity of the WACC language.
+(This causes the `extraSeq` test to fail)
 - Implemented a way to include other .wacc files into the program, effectively enabling headers and predefined libraries to be imported into the program.
-(A side effect of implementing include statements was that the WACC language had to be modified to allow for .wacc files to only contain function definitions, with no body.)
+(A side effect of implementing include statements was that the WACC language had to be modified to allow for .wacc files to only contain function definitions, with no body. and therefore the tests `noBodyAfterFuncs` and `noBody` fail)

   The format of the includes is as follows: